awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-elasticache-replicationgroup-cloudwatchlogsdestinationdetails.md

 # AWS::ElastiCache::ReplicationGroup CloudWatchLogsDestinationDetails<a name="aws-properties-elasticache-replicationgroup-cloudwatchlogsdestinationdetails"></a>

 The configuration details of the CloudWatch Logs destination\.
+Note that this field is marked as required but only if CloudWatch Logs was chosen as the destination\.

 ## Syntax<a name="aws-properties-elasticache-replicationgroup-cloudwatchlogsdestinationdetails-syntax"></a>